|

 Housekeepers play a crucial role in maintaining the cleanliness and upkeep of hotel rooms and common areas.
 Their primary responsibilities include making beds, vacuuming carpets, dusting surfaces, cleaning bathrooms, replenishing amenities, and ensuring that each room is spotless and welcoming for incoming guests.

 They are also responsible for reporting any maintenance issues or damages to the appropriate personnel.
-According to a study by the American Hotel & Lodging Association, a typical housekeeper cleans around 16 rooms per day, with each room taking approximately 30 minutes to clean thoroughly. 😅
+According to USA Today, a typical housekeeper cleans around average of 10 to 14 rooms per day, with each room taking approximately 30 minutes to clean thoroughly.

 Importance of Housekeeping in the Hospitality Industry